dlccyes/CollegeNotes/NTUNotes/Hung-Yu/testbed/MEC Dev White Paper.md

 		- layer 2 info
 		- UE info
 		- changes of info
-	- used by MEC platform & apps to
+	- used by MEC platform & apps to:
 		- optimize services
 		- provide services based on up-to-date radion conditions info
 - location API